Fully renovated, the apartment for sale offers plenty of light in the Pinehurst’s largest line.

 If a creative living space isn’t enough, keep in mind that the Pinehurst features a fitness room and storage space downstairs.
 On top of that, the A Train station is at the end of the block—you don’t even have to cross the street to catch the express.
 Make this your home and you’ll have all these advantages.
 Educated buyers are just beginning to recognize the exceptional value and spacious layouts available in Hudson Heights.
 Don’t miss the opportunity to own, enjoy, and entertain in a stunning apartment of your own.

-Come visit to get familiar with the neighborhood.
-Competition among buyers in Uptown is fiercer than in the rest of Manhattan as demand only increases for co-ops and condos from Lower WaHi to Inwood.
+Needless to say, competition among buyers in Uptown is fiercer than in the rest of Manhattan as demand only increases for co-ops and condos from Lower WaHi to Inwood.
 If you’d like us to let you know when another apartment comes up for sale in The Pinehurst, send us an email.

 As has been the case in previous times of economic instability, the housing market in Washington Heights shows more resiliency than the rest of Manhattan.
 Thirty-five of the borough’s 37 neighborhoods saw fewer home sales in the first quarter of 2023 compared to the first quarter of 2022, including WaHi, but the decline here, 16 percent, was far lower than Harlem’s drop of 55 percent.
 In the Lower East Side, sales were down 57.1 percent, and TriBeCa led Manhattan’s drop: 66.1 percent fewer home sales.
 The full report, from Property Shark, is here.
+Even rentals are becoming more available downtown than up.
+In spring 2024, it was SoHo that experienced the largest increase in apartments for rent (16 percent).
+The market Uptown remains tight.

 People looking for their home to be in a welcoming spot often find our neighborhood to be the kind of place people don’t want to leave.
 While the pandemic year saw an exodus of urban residents across the country, Hudson Heights and Fort George, the neighborhood across Broadway, saw the smallest net loss of locals in Manhattan.
 Only 11 in 1,000 residents, or 1,626 people, decamped in 2020.